-All students are monitored regularly through the school's periodic monitoring system, and grades and effort scores are sent home. pupil passports are reviewed when appropriate and students with an EHCP will also have their pupil passports reviewed at the time of the annual review.
-All subject teachers are involved in the review process; the SENCo is responsible for collating the reviews and issuing a new pupil passport.
+All students are monitored regularly through the school's periodic monitoring system, and grades and effort scores are sent home.
+Pupil passports are reviewed when appropriate and students.
+All subject teachers are involved in the review process; the SEND team are responsible for collating the reviews and issuing a new pupil passport.

 The level of provision is decided by the SENCo after communication with subject teachers, parents/carers and students.
-If Presdales decides that it is unable to fully meet the student's needs through its own provision programme then the SENCo, after discussions with parents/carers and student, will make a referral to the appropriate Hertfordshire agency.
+If Presdales decides that it is unable to fully meet the student's needs through its own provision programme then the SENCo, after discussions with parents/carers and students, will make a referral to the appropriate Hertfordshire agency.

-The codes used for SEND need are in line with the SEND Code of Practice (January 2015):
+The codes used for SEND need are in line with the SEND Code of Practice (January 2015): N:

-N: No SEND support- students have previously been on a SEND code
+No SEND support- students have previously been on a SEND code

-K: SEND support (school is putting in support beyond class differentiation, a pupil passport has been written and students have exam concessions)
+K: SEND support (school is putting in targeted support beyond class differentiation and quality first teaching, a pupil passport has been written and students have exam access arrangements.
+Students on the SEND register are in Tiers 3-5.)